MicrosoftDocs/visualstudio-docs/mac/add-and-remove-project-items.md

 ## Adding existing files

-You can add existing files to your project by right-clicking on the Project node and selecting **Add > Add Files...**.
+You can add existing files to your project by select and hold (or right-click) ing on the Project node and selecting **Add > Add Files...**.
 Alternatively, to add an entire folder, select **Add > Add Existing Folder...**.
 The file browser is shown.
 It lets you search your system for the required item to add.

 ## Removing items

-To remove an item from your current project, right-click the item and select **Delete**.
+To remove an item from your current project, select, and hold (or right-click) the item and select **Delete**.

 ![Remove Item](media/add-and-remove-project-items-image3.png)